Ciberusps/find-steam-app/README.md

 Steam has "Libraries" - locations on disks there games installed, "Libraries" has 2 versions, most users use v2, but this package support v1 also

-- v1 - contain only path to library, we can identify where app installed only indirectly by searching apps manifests `appmanifest_%appId%.acf` in Steam Libraries and filter them in some edge cases like
+- v1 - contain only path to library, we can identify where app installed only indirectly by searching apps manifests `appmanifest_%appId%.acf` in Steam Libraries
 - v2 - contains complete info about library and apps inside it, that gives opportunity to detect where app installed exactly

 ## Tests